ILND Surgery Alone or after Chemotherapy with or without Radiation Therapy in Treating Patients with Advanced Penile Cancer

 Arm A: Patients undergo standard of care ILND surgery.

 Arm B: Patients receive paclitaxel intravenously (IV) over 3 hours on day 1, cisplatin IV over 2 hours on days 1-5 or 1-3, and ifosfamide IV over 1 hour on days 2-5 or 1-3.
-Treatment repeats every 21 days for up to 4 courses in the absence of disease progression or unacceptable toxicity.
-Approximately 6-12 weeks after day 1 of the last course of neoadjuvant chemotherapy, patients undergo ILND surgery.
+Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
+Approximately 6-12 weeks after day 1 of the last cycle of neoadjuvant chemotherapy, patients undergo ILND surgery.

 Arm C: Beginning 4 weeks after randomization, patients receive cisplatin IV and undergo intensity-modulated radiation therapy (IMRT) for 25 fractions over 5 weeks.
 Approximately 6 weeks after completion of neoadjuvant chemotherapy and IMRT, patients undergo ILND surgery.